mckennapsean/dissertation/content/07-reflect.md

 visualization artifacts, such as study hypotheses and story "prototypes."
-One stage of this project was qualitatively coding a corpus of many visual data stories, and this method was quite similar to other times we employed this method similarly in the _understand_ activity.
+One stage of this project was qualitatively coding a corpus of many visual data stories, and this method was quite similar to other times we employed this approach in the _understand_ activity.
 As before, the design requirements we identified were critical to shaping the project, and here they are the seven flow-factors we identified that motivated how we conducted user evaluation.
-Then, we employed user studies that resulted in guidelines for future tools, and the design activity framework is able to capture and describe the results of these evaluation methods to facilitate other visualization practitioners designing and evaluating tools and techniques in this space.
+Then, we employed user studies that resulted in guidelines for future tools.
+The design activity framework is able to capture and describe the results of these evaluation methods to facilitate other visualization practitioners designing and evaluating tools and techniques in this space.

 By connecting the design process to design decisions, we were able to reflect on